ChunAllen/object_state_reconstruction/README.md

 Each time a new csv file is uploaded, the database is flushed and data from the csv file is inserted into the database.

-Once the file is uploaded you are directed to a page which displays all the object changes, and allows you to filter by object type, object type and object id and object type, object id and timestamp.
+Once the file is uploaded you are directed to a page which displays all the object changes, and allows you to filter by object id and object type and timestamp.

 ### Screenshots: